-The local team called “Aloha Plate” made it to the finals, and Sunday night we found out whether or not they won.
+The local team called “Aloha Plate” made it to the finals.
+On Sunday night KHON2 found out whether or not they won.

-Many people in Hawaii have been following the show because of this team.
+Many people in Hawaii have been following the show because of the team.

-“Aloha Plate” which is run by comedian Lanai Tabura, his brother Chef Adam Tabura, and friend Shawn Felipe.
+“Aloha Plate,” is run by comedian Lanai Tabura, his brother Chef Adam Tabura, and friend Shawn Felipe.

 The trio made it into the top three.

 “Annapolis is going to be tough.
-Tikka has a huge lead and Philly has a huge advantage because we’re in their back yard.”
+Tikka has a huge lead and Philly has a huge advantage because we’re in their back yard,” Lanai Tabura said.